 - The capacity of the potting soil to retain moisture.

-To establish exactly how often to water zebra succulents in your climate and conditions, feel the soil at the bottom of the pot, through the drainage hole.
-If the soil feels moist then delay watering for a few days.
-If the soil feel dry then this is the perfect time for watering.
+I feel the soil at the bottom of the pot through the drainage hole.
+If the soil feels moist, then I delay watering for a few days.
+If the soil feels dry, then this is the perfect time to water.

-Once you know how long, it usually takes for the potting soil to dry out from around your zebra succulent, you can establish a watering schedule according to your conditions, that accurately replicates the watering and moisture conditions in their native environment.
+Once you know how long it usually takes for the potting soil to dry out from around your zebra succulent, you can establish a watering schedule according to your conditions that accurately replicate the watering and moisture conditions in their native environment.

 Symptoms of Watering Zebra Plants Too Often

-If you are watering zebra succulents more then once per week then you are likely watering far too frequently.
+If you are watering zebra succulents more than once per week, then I must warn you that you are likely watering them far too frequently.

 Watering zebra succulents too often turns the leaves yellow or brown with a mushy soft texture as a sign of stress.
 If the leaves turn black then this can indicate root rot due to over watering.

-Whilst zebra plants are drought tolerant they can still suffer from drought stress if they are neglected or watered too lightly.
+Whilst our zebra plants are drought tolerant, they can still suffer from drought stress if they are neglected or watered too lightly.

 The symptoms of an under watered zebra succulent are brown leaf tips and possibly the leaves at the bottom of the plant turn brown with a crispy, dry appearance.

-The thick leaves that store moisture also appear thinner as the zebra succulent depletes its moisture reserves.
+The thick leaves that store moisture also appear thinner as the zebra succulent depletes its moisture reserves, although I find that this is less noticeable with zebra succulents as the leaves are typically thinner than some of the more fleshly leaves of succulents such as aloe vera.

-Keep zebra succulents out the way of air currents or draughts, caused by air conditioning or forced air as excessive airflow can dry out the tapered leaf tips.
+Keep zebra succulents out of the way of air currents or draughts caused by air conditioning or forced air, as excessive airflow can dry out the tapered leaf tips.

 With two or three cycles of watering with a generous soak, the zebra succulent should recover in the following weeks.